CircuitCamel/circuitcamel.com-content/blog/size-does-matter.md

 Sure ++i is *technically* faster in some circumstances, but really are you going to tell me the performance problems that are plaguing you stems for **this??**

-In short, optimise not before maturity.
+In short, *optimize* not before maturity.